hantsy/spring-reactive-sample/docs/data-neo4j-client.md

 Here we use a `regex` pattern in the where clause.

-> More details about the syntax of  Cyper Query Language, please check the [official Neo4j documentation](https://neo4j.com/developer/cypher/).
+> More details about the syntax of  Cypher Query Language, please check the [official Neo4j documentation](https://neo4j.com/developer/cypher/).

 Add a test method to verify it.